Yoga Therapeutics stress relief

 2 x yoga blankets - or any wool, thick cotton or fleece blanket with density.

-MFR FEET
+MFR Feet

 Compression - from standing or seated, place 1 x ball at position No.1, gently press down with an inhale and release on the exhale x 5 breaths and move on to No.2.
 Continue to No.5.